-King’s Chapel is proudly one of the sixteen historic sites on Boston’s Freedom Trail.
-As you dig deeper into Boston’s rich history, plan a visit to King’s Chapel and discover our unique role in the formation of the United States.
-Founded in 1686, King’s Chapel was established as the first Anglican Church in overwhelmingly Puritan Boston, paving the way for religious freedom in America.
-While many congregants remained loyal to the British Crown during the revolutionary-era, those members of King’s Chapel who remained in Boston following the evacuation of British troops and sympathizers in 1776 were trailblazers in the establishment of the Unitarian Christian faith in America.
-While the church as an entity dates to 1686, our historic building dates to 1754, when it was constructed by Peter Harrison, dubbed America’s first architect by architectural historians.
-Over the years, King’s Chapel has seen notable members and attendees including George Washington, Paul Revere, Thomas Hutchinson, Charles Sumner, Charles Bulfinch, Oliver Wendell Holmes, and many more.
+King’s Chapel is proud to be one of the sixteen historic sites on Boston’s Freedom Trail.
+As you explore Boston’s rich history, plan a visit to King’s Chapel to discover its role in the formation of the United States.
+Founded in 1686, King’s Chapel was the first Anglican Church in predominantly Puritan Boston, paving the way for religious freedom in America.
+While many congregants remained loyal to the British Crown during the Revolutionary era, those members of King’s Chapel who remained in Boston after the 1776 evacuation of British troops and sympathizers, were trailblazers in the establishment of the Unitarian Christian faith in America.
+While the church as an entity dates to 1686, our historic building dates to 1754 and was designed by Peter Harrison, dubbed America’s first architect by architectural historians.
+Over the years, King’s Chapel has seen notable members and visitors including George Washington, Paul Revere, Abigail Adams, John Quincy Adams, Charles Sumner, Charles Bulfinch, Oliver Wendell Holmes, Sr., and more.

 www.kings-chapel.org | 58 Tremont St. Boston, MA 02108 | 617-227-2155